adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/CLASSES.md

 # Java Classes
+Work in progress.
 An early list of classes that we'll likely need to implement:
 - Front End
 - Driver
 - Gear